 He completed an Honors BA in history at the University of Delaware and then his M.A. and Ph.D. in medieval history at the University of California, Berkeley.

 He was a regular contributor to Forbes.com and his public writing has appeared in such places as The Washington Post, Time, The Guardian, The Daily Beast, Slate, and The Roanoke Times.
 Interviews with him have aired locally, nationally, and internationally.

 He is, with David M. Perry, writing a new history of the Middle Ages – The Bright Ages – for Harper (appearing 2021).

 And he is also, with Varsha Venkatasubramanian, 1 part of the weekly (virtual) happy hour called Drinking with Historians.

-His research and teaching are generally concerned with religion, violence, nostalgia, and apocalypse (in various combinations), whether manifested in the Middle Ages or modern world.
-This include events and ideas such as the Crusades, the so-called “Terrors of the Year 1000,” religion and politics, and modern medievalism in pop culture such as Game of Thrones or the video game Dragon Age.
+His research and teaching focus on religion, violence, nostalgia, and apocalypse (in various combinations), whether manifested in the Middle Ages or modern world.
+This include events and ideas such as the Crusades, the so-called “Apocalyptic Terrors of the Year 1000,” and medieval religious and political life more generally.
+He also has presented and published on modern medievalism, such as recent white supremacist appropriations of the Middle Ages and pop culture phenomena like Game of Thrones or video games.

 Between 2014-17, he was the faculty principal of the Residential College at West Ambler Johnston, where he informally supervised both staff and faculty, and supplemented the intellectual lives of 850+ undergraduates.
-He currently serves as Councilor of the Medieval Academy of America (2016-19).
+He was elected Chair of the Department of Religion & Culture at Virginia Tech in 2018.